kappa-db/multifeed/README.md

 exchange.
 Right now, the replication mechanism defauls to sharing all local feeds and downloading all remote feeds.

-Small module that manages multiple hypercores: feeds you create locally are writeable, others' are readonly.
-Replicating with another multifeed peers exchanges the content of all of the hypercores.

 ## Usage

 ```js